Chickasaw Council: Camp Currier

 Camp Currier first opened in 1925 in Eudora, Mississippi.
 The camp was named for the late Charles C. Currier.
 Currier's wife, Elizabeth B. Currier donated the funds for the first payment on the property as well as the funds for the original swimming pool, original Mess Hall, and the dam.
 Elizabeth Currier was from Memphis and moved to Geneva, Switzerland in her later years.
 Camp Currier is a 300 acre property owned and operated by the Chickasaw Council for many years.
 It was started as a full-year camping ground as opposed to Kia Kima which was only open during the summer.
 Beginning in 1940 and lasting into the 1950s Currier was used for the Chickasaw Council summer camp program due to its proximity to Memphis while Kia Kima was closed.

 Camp Tallaha

 The Delta Area Council opened Camp Tallaha in 1925.
 The camp had two artesian wells that were 3000 feet deep.
 After the Delta Area Council merged into the Chickasaw Council in 1993, Tallaha continued to operate as a second summer camp program in addition to Kia Kima Scout Reservation.
 The camp closed in 2002 and was sold in 2004.

 Order of the Arrow

 The Order of the Arrow is represented in Chickasaw Council by Ahoalan-Nachpikin Lodge No. 558 /ɒhəʊɒlɪn nɒtʃpɪkɪn/.
 This arm of Scouting's National Honor Society claims over 300 members and is one of the lodges in Section E3.
 Ahoalan-Nachpikin is composed of four primary officers, 6-7 Committee Chairman, and their respective advisers.
-Ahoalan-Nachpikin promotes and hosts such events as LOAC (Lodge Order of the Arrow Conference, similar to NOAC), Fall Fellowship, and Induction Weekends.
+Ahoalan-Nachpikin promotes and hosts such events as LOAC (Lodge Order of the Arrow Conference, similar to NOAC), Summer Odyssey (created by Dean Anderson), Fall Fellowship, and Induction Weekends.